 Creatine may help athletes of bodybuilding or weightlifting to tolerate heavy training loads.

 How much creatine can the body synthesize daily?

-The body synthesizes about 1g of creatine per day.
-Mainly in the liver and kidneys from the amino acids, glycine, arginine, and methionine.
-Hence, consuming foods containing these amino acids is good for optimum creatine synthesis.
+The body synthesizes about 1 gram of creatine per day.
+Mainly in the liver and the kidneys.
+The amino acids, glycine, arginine, and methionine are necessary for the production of creatine.

 Nowadays, creatine is created synthetically in laboratories without the use of animals.
 Hence, creatine supplements are vegan.
-Only creatine capsules may contain bovine gelatin.
-Hence, creatine monohydrate powder is the safest option for vegans.
+Only certain capsules may contain bovine gelatin.
+Hence, vegans better consume creatine monohydrate powder or creatine supplements that are labeled as vegan.

 You’ll find a wide variety of vegan creatine supplements on iHerb.

 Low doses of creatine of 3-5 grams a day are considered pretty safe.
 Even short-term consumption of much higher dosages of 30 grams is unlikely to cause any adverse effects.